Which 12 tips are best for passing academic exams?

 Tutors are always concerned by those students that walk out of an exam long before the time is up – and are completely baffled by those who fall asleep midway through.
 A student that has tried to use all of their examination time as effectively as possible is one that’s more likely to succeed overall.

-Well done on completing this short course about exam types.
-Now consider downloading and completing our related beginner, intermediate and advanced worksheets to check your progress and understanding.
-You may also wish to access our example exams or other related topics to further expand your knowledge of exams, such as our short courses on exam preparation and exam revision.
+Well done on completing this short reader about exam revision.
+Now consider downloading and completing our Chapter 2 Worksheet.
+You may also wish to access our example exams or other related topics to further expand your knowledge of exams, such as our short readers on exam preparation and exam types.

-Lesson 1 explores the topic: Which revisions strategies are best for uni exams?
-Our Lesson 1 Worksheet (containing guidance, activities and answer keys) can be accessed here at the click of a button.
+Chapter 1 explores the topic: Which revisions strategies are best for uni exams?
+Our Chapter 1 Worksheet (containing guidance, activities and answer keys) can be accessed here at the click of a button.

-Lesson 2 explores the topic: Which 12 tips are best for passing academic exams?
-Our Lesson 2 Worksheet (containing guidance, activities and answer keys) can be accessed here at the click of a button.
+Chapter 2 explores the topic: Which 12 tips are best for passing academic exams?
+Our Chapter 2 Worksheet (containing guidance, activities and answer keys) can be accessed here at the click of a button.

 There are currently no PowerPoint activities, additional teacher resources or audio and video recordings created for this topic.
 Please come back again next semester.